 They are especially helpful in summer with the longer evenings.

-Combined blackout and soundproof curtains are worth the investment if you can swing it.
+Combined blackout and soundproof curtains (these are my top picks) are worth the investment if you can swing it.

 Most of us small home dwellers live in close quarters with other people (apartments, duplexes, street frontages etc) so noise can be more prominent in small spaces.